lab1092/blender-manual_ja/manual/modeling/meshes/editing.rst

 Mesh Tools Palette
 ------------------

-When you select a mesh and :kbd:`tab` into edit mode, the :guilabel:`Tool Shelf` changes from :guilabel:`Object Tools` to :guilabel:`Mesh Tools`.
+When you select a mesh and :kbd:`Tab` into edit mode, the *Tool Shelf* changes from *Object Tools* to *Mesh Tools*.
 These are only some of the mesh editing tools.

 Menus
 -----

-The :guilabel:`Mesh` is located in the Header bar.
+The *Mesh* is located in the Header bar.
 Some of the menus can be accessed with shortcuts:
-:kbd:`ctrl-F` brings up the Face tool menu :kbd:`ctrl-E` brings up the Edge tool menu :kbd:`ctrl-V` brings up the Vertex tool menu
+:kbd:`Ctrl-F` brings up the Face tool menu :kbd:`Ctrl-E` brings up the Edge tool menu :kbd:`Ctrl-V` brings up the Vertex tool menu

 ..
 Comment: <!--
    ==Normals==